nagotown/utau.info/docs/start/vbtypes.md

-# Voicebank Types
+# Voicebank Types (Japanese)

 In UTAU, there are various formats of voicebanks.
 Each of them are used differently.

 Each note is represented by 1 mora.
 A mora is one consonant-vowel pair, or a single vowel.
-Most voicebanks use kana aliasing, which uses Japanese characters.
+Most Japanese voicebanks use kana aliasing, which also uses Japanese characters.

 There are romaji (romanization of japanese characters) aliased voicebanks, but the standard is to use kana aliasing.